CIMA MCS – Course Schedule

 Learn all 25 industry examples from the industry pack.

 Recap any key theory on which you think you are weak.
-Do not make this the key focus of your last few days though – it’s practise that is key at this stage for case study exams.
+Do not make this the key focus of your last few days though – it’s practice that is key at this stage for case study exams.

 Take the exam – go in with a positive attitude.
 Following this plan should put you in an excellent position to pass.

-Rest - AND then take a huge sigh of relief after your exams and take a few weeks of well deserved rest!
+Rest - AND then take a huge sigh of relief after your exams and take a few weeks of well-deserved rest!

 Join the Astranti community: